 Note that our financing scheme differs slightly from that used by Leary and Roberts (2007) to simulate pecking order behavior in their paper.
 In their simulations, Leary and Roberts treat debt capacity by assuming that if by covering the deficit for a firm entirely with debt will violate that firm's debt capacity, the entire deficit is covered with an equity issue instead.
 Such an assumption can be justified if the fixed cost of financing overwhelms the incremental costs generated by the asymmetric information problem motivating the pecking order.
-However this assumption does not correspond to the predictions of the simple or the dynamic pecking order, nor does it comport with the actual financing behavior of firms.1
+However this assumption does not correspond to the predictions of the simple or the dynamic pecking order, nor does it comport with the actual financing behavior of firms.1 We note, however, that our inferences remain similar to those reported here if we instead adopt the financing scheme proposed by Leary and Roberts in our simulations.

-As a basis for comparison we also simulate 10,000 observations of financing behavior under the assumption that financing policies are simply random in the sense that a coin flip determines whether the firm issues either debt or equity, where the probability of a debt issue in a given year is simply set to match the average frequency of debt issues in the subsamples.
-For this financing scheme the coefficient on the square of the financial deficit should be insignificant
+As a basis for comparison we also simulate financing behavior under the assumption that financing policies are simply random in the sense that a coin flip determines whether the firm issues either debt or equity, where the probability of a debt issue in a given year is simply set to match the average frequency of debt issues in the two subsamples.
+For this financing scheme, the coefficient on the square of the financing deficit should be insignificant as the size of the deficit is unrelated to the choice of security the firm will issue.
+Leary and Roberts also examine this naïve financing policy as an alternative to pecking order behavior.